 12. Public Education is Lacking

 This is a problem that is mentioned by a few different people.
-One womanOpens in a new tab. mentioned that Fort Lauderdale doesn’t have a great education system.
+One woman mentioned that Fort Lauderdale doesn’t have a great education system.
 Another mentioned that she has a daughter with dyslexia and ADHD whom she has needed to get a child advocate for.
 Her daughter has all of her academic needs met in a charter school.

 However, it took being rejected from two private schools to find a charter school that would accept her daughter.
 This fact alone is disheartening because, in my experience with a sibling with ADHD, dyslexia and ADHD are not hard to accommodate.
-If a family has a child with special needs, they might find it much more difficultOpens in a new tab. to get their child the support they need to truly thrive.
+If a family has a child with special needs, they might find it much more difficult to get their child the support they need to truly thrive.

 13. Crime Rates

 Crime rates in Fort Lauderdale are ridiculously high in comparison to the rest of the nation.
-When comparing violent crime rates in Fort Lauderdale to the national average, it is only rated 36.7 out of 100Opens in a new tab. in comparison to 22.7 out of 100.
+When comparing violent crime rates in Fort Lauderdale to the national average, it is only rated 36.7 out of 100 in comparison to 22.7 out of 100.
 Property crimes, however, are incredibly common.
 Fort Lauderdale is rated 75.8 out of 100 when it comes to property crimes, while the national average is only 35.4 out of 100.

 This is incredibly concerning!
 Unless a person wants to risk being twice as likely to get property damaged or stolen than in most of the country, they should probably avoid living in Fort Lauderdale.